-Bachelor of Arts candidates must complete the University Core requirements with the following difference: For the Core Language or International Studies requirement, the College of Liberal Arts requires candidates for the B.A. to complete both an International Studies and a Language requirement in one of the following ways:
+Bachelor of Arts candidates must complete the University Core requirements with the following difference: For the Core Language or International Studies requirement, the College of Liberal Arts requires candidates for the B.A. to complete one of the following options:

 Upper level distribution requirements

 B.A. students must complete upper level distribution requirements by taking two upper level CLA courses outside the curriculum division of the major (or upper level College of Science and Technology courses.)
-Students who have double majors in the same division must take two upper level courses outside this division.
 Students who have double majors in two different divisions automatically satisfy the distribution requirement.
-Students taking an interdisciplinary major or program must take at least one upper level course in each of the two divisions.

 Special Major and Minor Requirements